adonisjs/core/packages/node-req/readme.md

 ```

 #### method (req)
-returns request method or you can say http verb
+returns request method, or you can say HTTP verb

 ```javascript
 nodeReq.method(req)